Gacko II, Bosnia and Herzegovina

 - A realistic price of coal is mentioned in the study as just over EUR 18 per tonne – yet the amount used in the calculation is much lower, around EUR 13.3 per tonne.

 - The Study foresees export of all the electricity generated, at a price of EUR 50 per MWh, except in exceptional cases when 30% would be sold on the domestic market at EUR 19.90 per MWh.
-There no evidence that the electricity would find a market and that it could be sold at this price – which is higher than the real export price in recent years.
+There no evidence that the electricity would find a market in the long term and that it could be sold at this price.
 Moreover, the scenario including 30% of electricity being sold domestically is not even examined in the calculation – if it was it would show that the plant is unprofitable.

 - A CO2 price of EUR 5 per tonne is mentioned in the text, but not included in the feasibility calculation.
 Including even this very low CO2 price in the calculation would take the plant into the realm of unprofitability.